-GUARANTEES from foreign exchange perspective
+GUARANTEES from a foreign exchange perspective

 Issuing guarantees by banks or other entities resident in India on behalf of and in favour of residents in India and denominated in INR does not attract any foreign exchange provisions.
 However, where one or more of these conditions is not satisfied, it attracts provisions of FEMA, which we shall examine here.

-As per section 2(e) of FEMA, “Capital Account Transaction” means a transaction which alters the assets or liabilities, including contingent liabilities, outside India of persons resident in India or assets or liabilities in India of persons resident outside India.
+As per section 2(e) of FEMA, “Capital Account Transaction” means a transaction that alters the assets or liabilities, including contingent liabilities, outside India of persons resident in India or assets or liabilities in India of persons resident outside India.
 This provision relating to guarantees is further elaborated in section 6(3) as per which, following is a capital account transaction viz.: giving of a guarantee or surety in respect of any debt, obligation or other liability incurred

 - by a person resident in India and owed to a person resident outside India; or